+- presently exists

-- Presently exists; or - Previously existed but no longer exists; or - May exist in the future (including because of a genetic predisposition to that disability); or - Is imputed to a person
+- previously existed but no longer exists

+- may exist in the future (including because of a genetic predisposition to that disability), or

+- is imputed to a person.

 To avoid doubt, a disability that is otherwise covered by this definition includes behaviour that is a symptom or manifestation of the disability.